 Both Google and Bing have exciting improvements in the works that are sure to improve your ability to connect with your local consumers.
 In his first blog post for the Google team, search expert Danny Sullivan promises that “because featured snippets are so useful, especially with mobile and voice-only searches, we’re working hard to smooth out bumps with them as they continue to grow and evolve.”
 Interestingly, Google is also considering expanding the scope of featured snippets so they show for near-match queries as well as exact.
 If this comes to fruition, it could be a fantastic tool for local marketers.

-For their part, Bing is working on providing more Intelligent Answers that solve more complicated queries for searchers.
+For their part, Bing is certainly working on providing more Intelligent Answers that solve more complicated queries for searchers.
 On some queries, you’ll be offered multiple results that tackle the query from different perspectives.

-We love that both major search engines ultimately strive to provide the best search experience for local consumers.
+In summary, we love that both major search engines ultimately strive to provide the best search experience for local consumers.
 There are no blackhat tactics or trickery required; smart local strategy and technology to scale your best efforts wins the day.